Joshuajrodrigues/portfolio/src/content/projects/project-2.md

 # Challenges

-1. **User Engagement:** Usuaaly you see these apps use gamification tactics and rewards, they are flashy or too bubbly.
+1. **User Engagement:** Usually you see these apps use gamification tactics and rewards, they are flashy or too bubbly.
 I persoanlly find this to be a bad design for an app where the user comes in with varid mental states and stresses

    - **Solution:** Kognitive employs clean and soft ui.
 It does not force your hand at anything, dont want to wite a step, thats ok.
 The app stays out of your way and neutral to make sure the user can focus on themselves